Building positive behaviors is as important as dealing with negative habits. Here are eight ways to use your habitual nature to create good habits.

 1) Set SMART Goals

 Goals are the most direct and powerful way of creating positive behaviors.
-We start eight ways to build good habits with “smart” goals.
+We start our discussion on the eight ways to build good habits with “smart” goals.
 Smart is an acronym to remind of the best way to set goals.

 - Realistic and